bd-j/prospector/doc/usage.rst

 User Interaction
 ================

-The primary user interaction is through the ``prospector_*.py`` scripts and a **parameter file**, a python file in which several variables and functions must be defined.
+The primary user interaction is through  a **parameter file**, a python file in which several variables and functions must be defined.
+Additionally some boilerplate at the end of the file actually runs the fit and stores the results.
-Command line syntax calls the ``prospector.py`` script as an executable and is as follows for single thread execution:
+Command line syntax calls the parameter file and is as follows for single thread execution:

 .. code-block:: shell

-		python prospector.py --param_file=parameter_file.py
+		python parameter_file.py

 Additional command line options can be given (see below).
-You can copy the ``prospector.py`` script to wherever you intend to run the code, or put it in your path.

 The parameter file
 -------------------------